METALS-Copper eyes second quarterly gain as supplies dwindle

 Indonesian supply.

-up to 2.7 million tonnes of nickel ore over the next 12 months,
+2.7 million tonnes of nickel ore over the next 12 months, a

 PRICES